Legislative Advocacy and Platform

 - Protect the authority of the Kansas Constitution, which ensures suitable provisions for the equitable and adequate finance of public education for all students in Kansas.

-- Maintain a stable school finance formula, by fully funding the law approved by the Kansas Supreme Court, including funding the required inflationary increases for the next two years, and by removing sunsets contained in the law.
+- Maintain a stable school finance formula, by fully funding the law approved by the Kansas Supreme Court, including funding required inflationary increases, and by removing sunsets contained in the law.
 School funding must provide every student the opportunity to be college and career ready, be financially sustainable, promote efficiency, accountability, and greater local funding flexibility, target students at-risk with supports for teachers and students, and ensure educational excellence for all students in Kansas.

 - Amend current law to permanently implement high-density at-risk funding for both school districts and individual school buildings, in order to provide necessary support for schools with significant populations of at-risk students.

-- Support special education services and state funding at the required 92% of excess cost and mitigate the wide variance in reimbursements.
+- Support special education services and state funding at the required 92% of excess costs and mitigate the wide variance in reimbursements.

 - Support fully funding local, state, and federal mandates.